 The AD OPT acquisition will help IBS to get on a platter the former’s businesses in the Middle East and other regions.

-IBS, which operates its businesses in the Middle East out of its Dubai office for the last 10 years, is set to open its second office in the region in Abu Dhabi next month.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+IBS, which operates its businesses in the Middle East out of its Dubai office for the last 10 years, is set to open its second office in the region in Abu Dhabi next month.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.